Adamvalade/roommate-chores/readme.md

 Toggle system to enable/disable execution
 Dynamically formats the week range (e.g., 04-22 - 04-28)
 Compatible with cron jobs for scheduled automation

 🛠️ Technologies Used

 Python 3
 smtplib + email.message for email automation
 File I/O for rotation and state persistence datetime for week handling and timing logic

 🗂️ File Overview

 roommate_chores.py — main script
 ChoresIndex.txt — tracks current rotation index
-last_run_time.txt — stores the timestamp of the last execution Enabled.txt — acts as a manual toggle (Y to run, N to skip) 🕒 Running with a Cron Job (macOS/Linux)
+last_run_time.txt — stores the timestamp of the last execution Enabled.txt — acts as a manual toggle (Y to run, N to skip)

+🕒 Running with a Cron Job (macOS/Linux)

-To run the script every Sunday at 12 PM:
+Use bash run the script every Sunday at 12 PM:
 0 12 * * 0 /usr/bin/python3 /path/to/roommate_chores.py
 You can edit your crontab with: crontab -e